-Some loans charge a penalty for paying them off too early (thus limiting the amount of interest they’re able to earn from having loaned you the money to begin with).
-Others are happy to have you pay additional amounts on the principle each month or even to pay the loan in full well-ahead of what was scheduled.
+Some loans charge a penalty for paying them off too early (thus limiting the amount of interest they’re able to earn from having loaned you the money, to begin with).
+Others are happy to have you pay additional amounts on the principal each month or even to pay the loan in full well-ahead of what was scheduled.
 Ask about this before finalizing any arrangements.
 As with any contract of any kind, read the terms!

 Finally, most personal installment loans require some sort of origination fee to cover the paperwork and manpower involved in getting the loan set up and started.
-They’re not usually excessive, but you should be aware of them before finalizing.
+They’re not usually excessive, but you should be aware of them before finalizing them.
 If you’re asked to pay a fee upfront which seems unreasonable, or there are percentages or other terms woven into the small print which don’t make sense to you, ask for clarification.
 Legitimate lenders will have clear, easily-communicated personal loan lender requirements; they want you to understand both the benefits and responsibilities of what you’re getting into.

 If you’re not happy with the process, trust your gut – that feeling could be a red flag.
 Legitimate lenders want to cover their costs and make a reasonable profit, but they benefit when you end up happy with the entire experience and successfully pay back the loan over time.
 Predatory lenders seek to exploit people in need and trap them into impossible financial situations by overpromising and under-communicating.
-They’re not looking for long-term relationships; they’re looking for the easy score.
+They’re not looking for long-term relationships; they’re looking for an easy score.

 The best way to avoid scam artists or questionable financing is to begin your search with known, reliable sources.